andytrix/atm-cash-machine/README.md

 **3. Configure Environment Variables**

-Create a .env file in the backend directory with the following content:
+Use the .env file as a template or create a .env file in the backend directory with the following content:

 ```bash
 DB_HOST=127.0.0.1